DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Footnotes

-* <a name="footnote-A"></a>A. If you qualify as a service provider (SP), you must be SAQ-D-compliant and you must undergo a full ROC audit by a qualified QSA.
+* <a name="footnote-A"></a>A. If you qualify as a service provider (SP), you must be SAQ D-SP compliant and you must undergo a full ROC audit by a qualified QSA.
 Basically, services providers are treated the same as being Level 1, no matter how small of a hosting shop you are.
 * <a name="footnote-B"></a>B. Be advised that a simple matter of handing transactions via fax, terminal, email, etc. in addition to your Drupal site can and often will increase your CDE scope.
 * <a name="footnote-C"></a>C. It should be noted that the stigma against hosted payment pages continues to fade away as it becomes a more common and accepted form of transaction, particularly in the EU.
 * <a name="footnote-D"></a>D. Visit [http://www.visa.com/splisting](http://www.visa.com/splisting) to confirm whether or not a vendor is a valid Service Provider.